ryjcm1/rrcc2021/README.md

 ### 👨‍💻 Tech stack
 <img src="./src/assets/mevn-cli.jpg/" width="35%" title="hover text">
-  -this project uses <a href="https://nodejs.org/en/"><b>Vue</b></a> to build responsive and reusable components -For persistence storage (database) this web app uses mongoDb, where two types are schemas are authorized to be stored (orders and drivers)
+  * this project uses <a href="https://vuejs.org/"><b>Vue</b></a> to build responsive and reusable components
+  * For persistence storage (database) this web app uses mongodb, where two types are schemas are authorized to be stored (orders and drivers)
+  * NodeJs and ExpressJs are used to manage the backend of this project

 ## Getting Started